DUMB PHONE GOSPEL

 That’s not Good News.

 But the word in Greek isn’t “believe.”
 It’s pisteuo.
 And pisteuo means to trust.
 To entrust.
 To put your full weight on something.
-The opposite of pisteuo in the original text isn’t “not believing.”
-It’s apeitheo — disobedience.
-Non-surrender.
+The opposite of pisteuo, used just a few verses later in the same passage, isn't "not believing."
+It's apeitheo — disobedience.

 To truly believe is to let go.